connectomicslab/connectomemapper3/paper/paper.md

   can then be employed for running the BIDS App either with the Docker or Singularity software container engine directly, or with the two [lightweight Docker and Singularity wrappers](https://connectome-mapper-3.readthedocs.io/en/latest/usage.html#with-the-wrappers).

-## Developed with open science in mind.
+## Developed with open science in mind

 CMP3 is published under the terms of the open source 3-Clause Berkeley Software Distribution (3-Clause BSD) license, which allows unlimited modification, redistribution